JonathanYeeW/bakkt-coding-challenge/README.md

 #### commands

-0. (optional): Open the Chrom debugging tool (http://localhost:8081/debugger-ui/)
+0. (optional): Open the Chrome debugging tool (http://localhost:8081/debugger-ui/)
-1. to run the application, start Metro by running `npx react-native start`.
+1. start Metro (JavaScript bundler) by running `npx react-native start`.
-2. next, run the application on ios via Simulator (MacOS) by running `npx react-native run-ios`
+2. run the application on ios with Simulator (MacOS) by running `npx react-native run-ios`

 ## Notes

 - This application was developed using the React Native CLI and does not include any Expo dependencies.
-It will require Simulator (MacOS) to deploy for development.
+It will require Simulator (MacOS) to deploy for ios development.
-- I chose not to separate my logic from App.js to Main.js because I typically use App.js as an entry point for logging in or entering meta data (player names, etc).
+- I chose to separate my logic from App.js to Main.js because I would use App.js as an entry point for logging in and/or entering meta data (player names, etc).

 ## With More Time...